pegasystems/pega-datascientist-tools/README.md

 The **cdhtools** package can be installed straight from GitHub and provides a number of utility functions and demo scripts.

+First, make sure you have [RStudio](https://rstudio.com/products/rstudio/) installed.
+To run the R examples you do not need to clone the repository, but for the Python examples you do.
+Also, if you want to access some of the example files you will need to clone the repository.

 To install the package use the **devtools** package.
 If you don't have that installed yet, do that first:

 ```r
 install.packages("devtools")
 ```

 Then load the **devtools** library and install the **cdhtools** package.
 Note the `build_vignettes` flag.
-By default packages built from GitHub do not include the vignettes, but these contain the demo scripts, so you should include them.
-In the world of R, vignettes are what you would call examples or demo's in other environments.

 ```r
 library(devtools)